 To explore and use an API, simply:

-2. Find the API you wish to use (as detailed in the Finding an API) section.
+2. Find the API you wish to use by using the search function (as detailed in the Finding an API section).

-3. Click on the name of the API you wish to use from the search result.
-This takes you to the API's detail page.
-The information on this page is grouped into sections which will depend on the API and the details entered by the API provider:
+3. Select on the name of the API you wish to use from the search result.
+This will show you the API details page.
+The information on this page is grouped into sections depending on the API and the details supplied by the API provider including:

 • Header - Located at the top of the page with details including: